 This Control Center control lets you quickly active Do Not Disturb.

 - Tap the moon in the Focus control.

 - This activates Do Not Disturb while you’re driving.

-- To turn it off, simply click the car icon again.
+- To turn it off, simply tap the moon icon again.